Flexible Working: A Comprehensive Guide for Employers

 Employment Rights Act 1996

-UK legislation governing employee rights, including the legal right to request flexible working after 26 weeks of continuous employment.
+The primary UK legislation governing employment rights, including the statutory right for employees to request flexible working from the first day of employment.

 Section K: Additional Resources